jcmjohnmatty/gpgmk/README.md

 # gpgmk

 This project is currently being developed on GitLab.
-The progress can be viewed at the below link.
+Please see the below link for the current project status.

 https://gitlab.com/jcmatty/gpgmk